 - Taking an astaxanthin pill three times a week might be beneficial (ask your doctor first).
 Astaxanthin is a marine carotenoid with red pigment – and the most stable of all carotenoids.
 According to researchers at Examine.com, it’s touted to aid eye health.
-It also seems to reduce oxidative stress markers and might reduce oxidation of LDL and DNA damage, making it potentially suitable for circulatory health, anti-aging, and photoprotection.
+It also seems to reduce oxidative stress markers and might reduce LDL and DNA oxidation damage, making it potentially suitable for circulatory health, anti-aging, and photoprotection.
 Studies on astaxanthin have indicated a reduction in wrinkles and improvement in elasticity, roughness, and texture (skin elasticity in the cheek and crow’s feet was significantly improved, and age spots were reduced).

 Interestingly, dry or cold weather might exacerbate autoimmune skin conditions.

 Psoriasis, eczema, or rosacea could be experienced in conjunction with joint stiffness, and people with autoimmune skin conditions might also tend to have problems with their kidneys, heart, and joints.